Moonlight Birth

 Will my insurance cover your services?

-Whether or not your private insurance covers midwifery and home birth services is as individual as each mother that I serve.
-In order to get an idea of what your plan covers, I recommend that you have your benefits verified by my biller.
+Whether or not your private insurance covers midwifery and home birth services is as individual as each mother that we serve.
+In order to get an idea of what your plan covers, it is recommend that you have your benefits verified by our third party biller.
 She charges a nominal fee for her time and that is paid by you directly to her.
-This can be completed prior to hiring me as your midwife.
-Once that has been taken care of, the biller will also proceed with anything such as initiating an in network exception or obtaining a prior authorization if required by your insurance.
+This should be completed prior to your initial appointment.
+Once that has been taken care of, the biller will also proceed with anything such as initiating an in network exception or obtaining a prior authorization if required by your insurance, as we are considered out-of-network providers.

-Throughout your pregnancy, you will be responsible to pay me for my services and can do so with a payment plan or all at one time according to our financial agreement.
+Throughout your pregnancy, you will be responsible to pay the self-pay fee for services and can do so with a payment plan or all at one time according to our financial agreement.

-For SC Medicaid recipients, currently there are only two MCO. that will pay for services.
-Clients must be on First Choice by Select Health or Absolute Total Care MCO and will be responsible for paying a fee for services not covered by the plan or Medicaid.
-If you are currently on SC Medicaid, but not on Select Health or Absolute Total Care, you will need to switch to that plan.
-If you do not want to switch or have questions have questions regarding the 2 MCO plans, please contact me for more information here.
+For SC Medicaid recipients, currently there are only three MCO that will pay for services.
+Clients must be on Healthy Blue, First Choice by Select Health or Absolute Total Care MCO and will be responsible for paying a fee for services not covered by the MCO plan or Medicaid.
+If you are currently on SC Medicaid, but not on Healthy Blue, First Choice by Select Health or Absolute Total Care, you will need to switch to that plan.
+If you do not want to switch or have questions regarding the 3 MCO plans, please contact me for more information here.
+NC Medicaid will not cover any midwifery services.

-To initiate your VOB with the Biller: click here
+To initiate your VOB for private insurance coverage with the Biller: click here

 Can you be my midwife if I am pregnant with twins or if my baby is breech?